niekvlessert/audiocodes_syslog_tool/README.md

 service rsyslog restart
 ```

-Now setup the Audiocodes device to log syslog data to the IP address of your machine and have a look in the databases because data should be appearing with:
+Now setup the Audiocodes device to log syslog data to the IP address of your machine and have a look in the database because data should be appearing with:
 ```
 psql -U syslog
 select * from systemevents_<devicename>;